 Menorrhagia is the medical word for heavy or prolonged menstrual bleeding.
 Such bleeding can cause women to become anemic, sometimes requiring a blood transfusion.
 This condition may be associated with blood loss to the point that it interferes with daily activities.
 Women may feel tired and dizzy from their anemia.
 It is not uncommon that fibroids cause heavy bleeding.

-Symptoms of menorrhagia include:
+Symptoms of Menorrhagia

 - Passing large blood clots

-- Bleeding last longer than a week
+- Bleeding lasting longer than a week

 - Experiencing symptoms of anemia such as shortness of breath, fatigue

-How Fibroids Contributes to Menorrhagia
+How Fibroids Contributes to Heavy Bleeding (Menorrhagia)

-Are Fibroids Causing you to have Menorrhagia?
+Are Fibroids Causing you Heavy Bleeding (Menorrhagia)?